 - Beneficiary moves outside their plan's coverage area.

 - Beneficiary returns to the U.S. after living abroad.

 - Beneficiary moves into or out of:

-- Skilled nursing facility,
+- · Skilled nursing facility,

-- Psychiatric facility,
+- · Psychiatric facility,

-- o Rehab hospital, or
+- Rehab hospital, or

-- o Long-term care facility.
+- Long-term care facility.

-2.5.
-1 Selection and Assignment
+2.5 Selection and Assignment

-Primary Care Provider (PCP) assignment follows a non-gatekeeper HMO model with PCP assignment at time of enrollment.
-Members will have the ability to change their PCP assignment by following FBHP policies and procedures.
+PCP assignment follows a non-gatekeeper HMO model with PCP assignment at time of enrollment.
+Members will have the ability to change their PCP assignment following FBHP policies and procedures.